inspatiallabs/inspatial-dev/packages/interact/state/README.md

 ### "Can I use this with existing React/Vue/Svelte/Angular/Solid/React-Native/NativeScript/Lynx applications?"

-Yes!
-InSpatial State is designed to work seamlessly across any JavaScript or TypeScript runtime environment, making it fully compatible with any framework or platform including React, Vue, Svelte, Angular, Solid, React Native, and NativeScript.
+InSpatial State is a custom abstraction on top of `@in/teract` designed specifically inside and for the `@inspatial/run` framework.
+In a nutshell NO!

 ### "What happens when type validation fails?"